DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 #### Other things to consider

 * attend an [online return to teaching event](/event-categories/online-q-as)
-* return to the classroom on a temporary basis by joining a [supply teaching agency](https://www.gov.uk/government/publications/international-qualified-teacher-status-teachers-standards)
+* return to the classroom by [registering with a supply teaching agency](/urgent-call-for-qualified-teachers)
 * join the [Chartered College of Teaching](https://chartered.college/), the professional body for teachers
 * join a [teaching union](https://www.tes.com/jobs/careers-advice/pay-and-conditions/which-teachers-union)